Changes to measuring respondent burden imposed by statistical surveys across the GSS

 The Code of Practice for Statistics provides producers of official statistics with detailed practices they must commit to.
 It also provides producers of non-official statistics with a framework they can voluntarily comply with.

 Within the Code, Practice V5.5 requires producers of statistics to monitor the burden on those providing their information (the respondents).
-In order to achieve this for statistical surveys we need to estimate compliance costs incurred by businesses, local authorities, households and individuals responding to each of the department’s statistical surveys (using the methodology outlined in this guidance).
+In order to achieve this for statistical surveys (PDF 24KB) we need to estimate compliance costs incurred by businesses, local authorities, households and individuals responding to each of the department’s statistical surveys (using the methodology outlined in guidance on calculating compliance costs (PDF 170KB)).

 This information was previously collected by the GSS Best Practice & Impact Division as part of the Online List of Government Statistical Surveys data collection, but this has now been discontinued.
 Departments are now responsible for publishing their own estimates of compliance cost for their statistical surveys.